andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 comments: true
 ---

 Recently I was giving a training on the PostgreSQL query planner output, describing the bits of information.
-We discussed the "Rows Removed by Filter" data, and how that worked.
+We discussed the "Rows Removed by Filter" count as we prepared to add an index.

-I described how the count of removed rows was one less than the total, which made sense since the query had a `LIMIT` of 1.
+The count was one less than the total row count, which made sense since the query had a `LIMIT` of 1, and was finding a unique value.

-However, as I changed the `WHERE` clause parameter values, the values for "Rows Removed by Filter" surprised me.
-I realized I didn’t fully understand its behavior, so I wanted to take that opportunity to learn more.
+However, as I tried different `WHERE` clause values, the "Rows Removed by Filter" count started to confuse me.
+I realized I didn’t fully understand the behavior, and would need to dig in.

-That opportunity became this blog post.
-Along the way, I tapped in Michael Christofides,[^michael] founder of [PgMustard](https://www.pgmustard.com), for some help.
-Michael helped by reading earlier versions of this post, and even paired up to talk through the findings.
+Along the way, I asked Michael Christofides (of [PgMustard](https://www.pgmustard.com)) for help.
+Michael was gracious to read this post, and even pair up and talk through the findings.

 What did we find?
 Let’s dive in.